Live from the Southern Command in sunny South Florida.

 To remove dictatorship and stop the oppression of our people.

-The objectives of the Lord's resistance army, what they're trying to accomplish with their military action in these countries is the following.
+What they're trying to accomplish with their military action in these countries is the following.

-To remove dictatorship and stop the oppression of our people, to fight for the immediate restoration of competitive multi-party democracy in Uganda, to see an end to gross violation of human rights and dignity of Ugandans, to ensure the restoration of peace and security in Uganda,
+To remove dictatorship and stop the oppression of our people, to fight for the immediate restoration of competitive multi-party democracy in Uganda, to see an end to gross violation of human rights and dignity of Ugandans,

-to ensure unity, sovereignty, and economic prosperity beneficial to all Ugandans, and to bring to an end the repressive policy of deliberate marginalization of groups of people who may not agree with the LRA ideology.
+to ensure the restoration of peace and security in Uganda, to ensure unity, sovereignty, and economic prosperity beneficial to all Ugandans, and to bring to an end the repressive policy of deliberate marginalization of groups of people who may not agree with the LRA ideology.

-Those are the objectives of the group that we are fighting, or who are being fought and we are joining in the effort to remove them from the battlefield.
+Those are the objectives of the group that we are fighting or who are being fought and we are joining in the effort to remove them from the battlefield.

 The government of Uganda claims that Lord's Resistance Army only has 500 or 1,000 soldiers in total.